-Data science has become an internal feature of many modern projects and businesses, with an increasing number of decisions now based on data analysis.
+Data science has become an integral part of many modern projects and businesses, with an increasing number of decisions now based on data analysis.
+The data science industry is experiencing an acute shortage of talents, not only of data scientists but also of managers, having some understanding of analytics and data science.
 As a manager, you can ultimately become the company's expert in data usage, creating opportunities for the evolution of your organization.
-Whether you are working with a team of data scientists, as a part of a data-driven business, or interested in implementing data science solutions — you should have some data knowledge and understand its organizational capabilities.
+Whether you are working with a team of data scientists, as a part of a data-driven business, or you are interested in implementing data science solutions — you shall have some data knowledge and understand its organizational capabilities.

-Data science is incredibly broad and complex discipline, an interception of computer science, math and statistics, and a domain of knowledge, which requires understanding the source of data: medical, financial, web, and other domains.
+Data science is incredibly broad and complex discipline, an interception of computer science, math and statistics, and a domain of knowledge requiring the understanding the source of data: medical, financial, web, and other domains.

 The mindmap below contains a condensed introduction to the key data science concepts and techniques that have revolutionized the business landscape and became essential for making beneficial data-driven decisions.
-We are confident that it will be useful and informative for both the data science managers, and for those who face this rapidly developing field as a client or user.
+We are confident that it will be useful and informative for both the data science managers and for those facing this rapidly developing field as a client or user.

-Moving forward, all those huge calculations and implementation of different algorithms and solutions of data science tasks are realized exactly with the help of various programming languages.
-As a manager, you do not need to know how to craft an algorithm or understand all the subtleties of each language, but you must comprehend, which languages can implement specific tasks, how well they fit, and their pros and cons.
+Moving forward, all those huge calculations and implementation of different algorithms and solutions of data science tasks are realized exactly using various programming languages.
+As a manager, you do not need to know how to craft an algorithm or understand all the peculiarities of each language, but you must comprehend, which languages can implement specific tasks, how well they fit, and their pros and cons.

 Data science relies on creating and consuming data, which must be available when and where it is needed.
 This is the exact purpose of data storages.
 Data storage is a technology of archiving data in a convenient form.
 You should be aware of the fundamental difference between SQL and NoSQL databases, why you need the cloud services, what services provide a more convenient and understandable interface, what exactly do you need for particular tasks and other details.